bjverde/face_recognition/README.md

 docker-compose up --build
 ```

+Total time to build and start the server 520 seconds or 8,6 minutes.
+Using windows 11, i5 and 16 GB ram

 ## Build only Docker
 ### Build the Docker image
 Start by building the docker image with a defined name.
 This can take a while.